AndyShiue/Ende-readme/README.md

 In contrast to the ordered variadic type, there is `Row[''Type]`, which is the **unordered variadic type**, the type of maps from strings to types.
 This could be used for row polymorphism, e.g.

 (TBD)

+## Heap Allocation

+Perhaps the most important topic in memory management is heap allocation.
+In order to make Ende a system programming language, users of the language must be able to manipulate raw pointers.
+But in addition to it, there are supposed to be a higher-level interface for normal programmers since manipulating raw pointers are highly unsafe thus error-prone.
+I've consider 3 different approaches in the past:

+1. **The Rust Approach**:
+   closest to bare metal and theoretically the most efficient but requires lots and lots of lang items.

+2. **The Swift Approach**:
+   Doesn't require a garbage collector (GC), but instead implicitly using reference counting everywhere.
+   Cycles between reference counted (RC) pointers could cause memory leak and users have to be very careful about it.
+   Dereferencing an unowned pointer could fail.

+3. **The Java Approach**:
+   GC everywhere.
+   The safest solution the easiest to use, but one sometimes needs to *stop the world*.
+   Bad for application needing low latency.

+I prefered the approach of using RC *explicitly* at the beginning, but found out that doesn't work quite well.
+One would end up need to write out RC almost everywhere.
+Although that would arguably make Ende *Rust++*, I think explicit is better than implicit and by far Rust's solution is the best one also because implementing ownership doesn't prevent Ende from implementing explicit RC/GC.
+I'll try to descibe the compiler work needed in the rest of this section.

+(TBD)